-Day 6: To Kungoni Centre of Culture and Art (Mua Mission)
+Day 6: Kungoni Center of Culture and Art (Mua Mission) to Lilongwe

-Today, we travel to Kungoni (Mua Mission) which is the best museum presenting the country's history culture and art.
+Today, after a early morning game drive we travel to Kungoni (Mua Mission) which is the best museum presenting the country's history culture and art.
 The museum describes Malawi's three tribes namely Yao, Ngoni and Chewas, their origins and their battles, slave trade influence, Christian and Islam influence and more.
 It is also an ideal place for buying Malawian wood carvings.
-In the evening, enjoy a traditional, cultural dance performance.
-Dinner and overnight at Kungoni.
+In the afternoon we enjoy a traditional, cultural dance performance before making our way back to Lilongwe.
+Dinner and overnight in Lilongwe

-Days 7 - 8: South Luangwa, Zambia, game drives
+Days 7 - 9: South Luangwa, Zambia, Game Drives

 Day 10: To Lusaka

-Days 11 - 12: Lower Zambezi River & National Park
+Days 11 - 12: Lower Zambezi River & National Park, Safari by Boat

 We journey to a lesser visited region but one of the best game viewing regions in Zambia, the Lower Zambezi.
 The next two days we will safari by boat looking for some of the common animals that are sighted all year round such as elephant, buffalo, hippo and crocodile.
 Further down the river within the Lower Zambezi National Park, lion and hyena are regularly sighted.
 Leopard and wild dog are not uncommon.
+We will also have an opportunity for a walk to a nearby village to meet some of the local community.
 Dinner and overnight in Lower Zambezi.

 Today we say goodbye to Zambia as we cross the border into Zimbabwe and make our way to Lake Kariba, Zimbabwe's largest lake, which is also shared with Zambia.
 Our destination on the lake is Spurwing Island, accessible by boat transfer only.
 On arrival, enjoy a boat cruise to spot some of the hippos and crocodiles that live in the lake.
 In the afternoon, we will explore the Matusadona National Park with a spectacular game drive.
 Keep an eye open for lions, cheetahs and leopards and if you're lucky, the endangered black rhino.
 Dinner and overnight on Spurwing Island.